21 Expired Listing Scripts That Could Change Minds

 9. The market analysis script

-• Objective: Offer a detailed market analysis to provide value and build trust.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Offer a detailed market analysis to provide value and build trust.

 • Mention that you have valuable insights to share.